HugoMatilla/hugomatilla.github.io/_posts/2016-02-12-Share-Library.md

 ## 4. Upload to JCenter

 Use [bintray](https://bintray.com) as mentioned in [How to Publish Your Android Studio Library to JCenter](https://medium.com/@tigr/how-to-publish-your-android-studio-library-to-jcenter-5384172c4739#.3ns67nux4)
-Is a straight forward process easy to follow.
+Is a straightforward process easy to follow.

 Just in case the above mentioned article dissapear I summarize the steps to follow.